Online privacy solutions for 2022

 How is my privacy invaded?

 Cybercriminals invade online privacy in several ways.
 The first is through the general openness of the Web.
 Sites containing personal information are readily accessible.
+For instance, sites like Been Verified and LexisNexis are popular online databases containing personal information.
+You might want to consider opting out of such sites to protect your online reputation.

 The second is through web transactions, done on online banking and e-commerce sites, that involve sharing sensitive personal information.